The Effects of Complex Accretion Disk Geometry on Broadened Iron K$\alpha$ Lines: Constant-Aspect-Ratio Disk

-The emissivity profiles of the compressed inner disk behave similarly to the constant aspect ratio disk but with the inclusion of an additional feature.
+The emissivity profiles of the compressed inner disk behave similarly to the constant-aspect-ratio disk but with the inclusion of an additional feature.
 This is seen in Figure \ref{delayed_wedge_emis} where the associated emissivity profiles for the compressed inner disk with different values of $\text{r}_\text{b}$ are shown.
-From these emissivity profiles, we see that there is an increase in the number of rays that hit the accretion disk at $\rho \approx r_b$; this effect is more prevalent for larger corona heights.
-This increase in emissivity at these radii is the result of the constant aspect ratio geometry being physically closer to the corona than a flat disk otherwise would be.
+From these emissivity profiles, we see that there is an increase in the number of rays that hit the accretion disk at $\rho \approx r_b$; this effect is more prevalent for larger coronal heights.
+This increase in emissivity at these radii is the result of the constant-aspect-ratio geometry being physically closer to the corona than a flat disk otherwise would be.

 The line profiles of the compressed inner disk with $\text{h}_\text{c} = 5\,\text{r}_\text{g}$ are shown in Figure \ref{delayed_wedged_lines}.
 In these line profiles, we see there is a reduction in the number of the most redshifted photons.
-This reduction in the most redshifted photons is greater in this disk geometry than it was for the constant aspect ratio disk.
-This additional reduction in photons that hit the inner accretion flow is the result of the flat inner disk being physically farther away from the corona than the constant aspect ratio parts of the disk.
-Once the constant aspect ratio disk portion of the compressed inner disk, there is a large increase in the number of photons that hit the disk, causing the enhancement we see in the line profiles at $\sim 5$ keV.
+This reduction in the most redshifted photons is greater in this disk geometry than it was for the constant-aspect-ratio disk.
+The additional reduction in photons reaching the inner accretion flow arises because the inner flat disk lies physically farther from the corona than the corresponding regions of the constant-aspect-ratio disk.
+At the constant-aspect-ratio disk portion of the compressed inner disk, there is a large increase in the number of photons incident on the disk, producing the enhancement seen in the line profiles at$\sim 5$ keV.